 Enter the credentials in the Twilio panel of the admin under 'Settings > 3rd Party Services' panel.

-The From number (Twilio number) is the phone number you purchased from Twilio.
+- The Twilio number is the phone number you purchased from Twilio.

 - The Notifications number, is your personal number for when/if you enable SMS notifications.

 ⚠️ NOTE: Both fields must be filled in, and in international format (+), followed by the country code (+00), followed by the number.